It Takes a Village -1-

 The church wasn’t a Sunday stop—it was the center of community life.

-Kids grew up surrounded by adults who shared the same values, same faith, and same expectations, doesn’t this sound beautiful and if we look at our lives today, this feels so far removed, even in our church communities.
+Kids grew up surrounded by adults who shared the same values, same faith, and same expectations.
+Doesn’t this sound beautiful?
+If we look at our lives today, this feels so far removed, even in our church communities.

 So What Happened?
 When Did We Lose the Village?